RAILROAD SIGNALS of the U.S.

-What would railway signals be today if it was not for the development of the electric light bulb?
+What would railway signals be today if it was not for the electric light bulb?

 Until the early 1900’s, kerosene lamps were used for illumination.
-Railroads heralded the day electric light bulbs came around, because it saved them money, just like diesels did.
+Railroads heralded the day electric light bulbs came around, mainly because it saved them money, just like diesels did, but more importantly, it made signals easier to see.

 A quick rundown of the history of the light bulb follows, and a good all around source for “how they work” is at the Living on Earth webpage.
 (7)